espocrm/documentation/docs/administration/bpm-activities.md

 #### Apply Assignment Rule

 Assigns the record to some user by a specific rule.
 Can be applied to the target record, the process record or any record created by the process.
+See [more](workflows.md#apply-assignment-rule).

 #### Create Notification

 Creates in-app notification for specific users.
+See [more](workflows.md#create-notification).

-Process variables can be used in a message with the placeholder `{$$variable}` (since 2.5.8 version).
+Process variables can be used in a message with the placeholder `{$$variable}` (as of v2.5.8).

 #### Make Followed

 Makes specific users to follow the target record, the process record or any record created by the process.

 #### Trigger Another Workflow Rule

 Runs a workflow rule of the sequential type, target record can be switched a related or a record created by the process.

 #### Run Service Action

 Runs a specific service action.
 The list of built-in actions is available [here](workflows.md#run-service-action).
 Developers can create custom service actions.

 #### Send HTTP Request

-Calls external API (since version 2.4.0).
+Calls external API (as of v2.4.0).
+See [more](workflows.md#send-http-request).

 #### Execute Formula Script

 Executes a specific formula script.

 ### Formula usage